-- Fill the bottle one quarter full of water and push the cork in tightly.
+- Fill the bottle one-quarter full of water and push the cork in tightly.

 - Take the bottle outside and connect the pump to the needle adaptor.
-Ours wouldn’t stand up on the fins so we rested it on a table, but if you make some strong fins it should stand up by itself.
+Ours wouldn’t stand up on the fins so we rested it on a box, but if you make some strong fins it should stand up by itself.

 - Pump air into the bottle, making sure all spectators stand back, the bottle will lift off with force after a few seconds.